 two weeks after.

 For patients who have mild sagging of the jowls, toxin can be injected into the jowls and platysmal bands to help relax the muscle, which helps give the jowls a lift.
-If a patient has a history of clenching, it would be recommended to treat the masseter muscle, which can further help lift the jowls and sharpen the jawline.
+If a patient has a history of clenching, it would be recommended to treat the masseter muscle, which can further help lift the jowls and enhance the jawline.

 Once the toxin settles in, patients will notice the corners of their smile are slightly turned up, the chin no longer has an orange peel look and the jawline and neck appear sharper.
 Think of toxin as shapeware for your neck and jowls.
 If a patient has excess fat in the jowl/neck area, or moderate sagging, Kybella, Coolsculpting, or a skin tightening treatment may be the best place to start.

 If you are a new patient, you can save time during your check-in by filling out the New Patient Paperwork package.
 We look forward to meeting you and helping you achieve your cosmetic goals!NEW PATIENT INFORMATION